N'Faly Dante: College career

+Professional career

+Houston Rockets / Rio Grande Valey Vipers (2024-2025)

+After going undrafted in the 2024 NBA draft, Dante signed a two-way contract with the Houston Rockets on 9 July 2024.
+On 3 March 2025, Dante made his NBA debut in a 137–128 defeat against the Oklahoma City Thunder, recording 10 points, nine rebounds, two blocks and one assist.

+Atlanta Hawks (2025–present)

+On 18 August 2025, it was announced the Atlanta Hawks had signed Dante to a two-year, $4.4 million offer sheet.

 National team career

 With Mali at the 2016 FIBA Under-17 World Championship in Zaragoza, Spain, Dante averaged 2.8 points and 4.3 rebounds in 9.2 minutes per game, as his team finished in 15th place.
 He was named to the roster for Mali at the 2017 FIBA Under-16 African Championship in Mauritius, where his team captured the gold medal, but he did not record playing time.